surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/remoterunspacepool01-sample.md

   {
     /// <summary>
     /// This sample shows how to construct a remote RunspacePool and how to
-    /// concurrently run the get-process and get-service commands using the
+    /// concurrently run the Get-Process and Get-Service commands using the
     /// runspaces of the pool.
     /// </summary>
     /// <param name="args">Parameter is not used.</param>